Revolution Summer (music): Music

 According to Eric Grubbs, a nickname was developed for the new sound, with some considering it "post-hardcore", but another name that floated around the scene was "emo-core".
 The latter, mentioned in skateboarding magazine Thrasher, would come up in discussions around the D.C. area.
 While some of these bands have been considered contributors to the birth of emo, with Rites of Spring sometimes being named as the first or one of the earliest emo acts, musicians such as the band's former frontman Guy Picciotto and MacKaye himself have voiced their opposition against the term.

-Revolution Summer lasted only a few years, and by 1986, most of emo's major bands (including Rites of Spring, Embrace, Gray Matter and Beefeater) had broken up.
+Revolution Summer lasted only a few months, and by 1986, most of emo's major bands (including Rites of Spring, Embrace, Gray Matter and Beefeater) had broken up.
 However, its ideas and aesthetics spread quickly across the country through a network of homemade zines, vinyl records and hearsay.
-According to Greenwald, the Washington, D.C., scene laid the groundwork for emo's subsequent incarnations:
+According to Andy Greenwald, the Washington, D.C., scene laid the groundwork for emo's subsequent incarnations:

 What had happened in D.C. in the mid-eighties—the shift from anger to action, from extroverted rage to internal turmoil, from an individualized mass to a mass of individuals—was in many ways a test case for the transformation of the national punk scene over the next two decades.
 The imagery, the power of the music, the way people responded to it, and the way the bands burned out instead of fading away—all have their origins in those first few performances by Rites of Spring.
 The roots of emo were laid, however unintentionally, by fifty or so people in the nation's capital.
 And in some ways, it was never as good and surely never as pure again.
 Certainly, the Washington scene was the only time "emocore" had any consensus definition as a genre.